 Getting all necessary Vitamins&Minerals

-To make sure I have a healthy diet and everything I need, I follow the checklist of Dr Greger’s daily dozen.
+To make sure I have a healthy diet and everything I need, I follow the checklist of Dr. Greger’s daily dozen.

 When I adopted that habit, it gave my skin healing speed a serious boost.
 People even commented on how much finer my pores were!
 I assume that was because of all the added greens, beans and berries.

 My diet before was okay, I guess.
 But if you want to beat hormonal acne I really recommend using Dr. Greger’s checklist as a guide for your meal planning.
+And then top it off with the Capsule Pantry Blueprint* to make your meal planning as fast and easy as it can be!

 What are your acne tips?